 Unfortunately, the size and weight discrepancy between a commercial truck and traditional passenger vehicles often mean that victims in these cases sustain severe injuries.
 According to the Federal Motor Carrier Safety Administration (FMCSA), a fully loaded tractor-trailer can weigh as much as 80,000 pounds.

-At David Shapiro Law, PLLC, our Tempe truck accident attorneys have experience helping victims who have sustained a range of injuries in these cases, including the following:
+At Shapiro Law Team, our Tempe truck accident attorneys have experience helping victims who have sustained a range of injuries in these cases, including the following:

 Additionally, our attorneys also recognize that truck accident victims are likely to suffer from significant emotional and psychological trauma as a result of the crash and their injuries.
 Our goal is to help ensure that our clients recover full compensation for all of their injuries, including their physical ones and their unseen emotional and psychological injuries.